surdu/surdu.github.io/_posts/2019-07-25-digital-ocean-ddns.md

 	data-showFooter="false">
 </gist>

+And just like that we have our own dynamic DNS system up and running.

-If you have an Asus router and you can run [Asuswrt-Merlin firmware](https://www.asuswrt-merlin.net/) on it like I do, you could set the DNS update script to be executed by the router every time your IP changes.
+Alternatively to the `cron` solution, if you have an Asus router and you can run [Asuswrt-Merlin firmware](https://www.asuswrt-merlin.net/) on it, you could set the DNS update script to be executed by the router every time your IP changes.
 Please see [their docs](https://github.com/RMerl/asuswrt-merlin/wiki/Custom-DDNS) and the [adaptation of our script](https://github.com/RMerl/asuswrt-merlin/wiki/DDNS-Sample-Scripts#digitalocean) in order to achieve this.

+Others routers should support this, so check your router's manual to see if you can set up a custom dynamic DNS script on your router.

 Hope this helps!